MoeweX/broadcast-group-simulation/README.md

 Run the main method in the Main.kt file to start the simulation with randomly generated input values.
 If you want to see more details of the simulation process, update the log level in the `log4j2.xml` file.

-To use pre-defined data as input, supply required information as program data arguments.
+To use pre-defined data as input, supply required information as program data arguments (TBD).

 ## Simulation process